uxpass_run

 Attacks that exploit this kind of access

-Run a UI/UX quality check synchronously against a URL.
-Executes the deterministic uxpass-core check set (HTTP, HTML, accessibility, agent readability, performance, security) against the target and returns the run id, status, UX Score, and summary.
+Run a UX journey/usability check synchronously against a URL.
+Executes the deterministic uxpass-core check set and returns the run id, status, UX Score, summary, and uxpass_receipt_v1.
+UIPass now owns visual/interface polish; this legacy UXPass runner still calls out when screenshots or mobile/desktop proof are missing for visible surfaces.
 Pass either url (a one-off check) or pack_name (resolves the registered pack's url).
 The hats parameter is accepted for forward compatibility but is currently ignored; LLM hats land in a later chunk.
 Response includes was_duplicate: boolean indicating whether the row was already present (idempotent retry).
 It is categorised as a Execute tool in the UnClick MCP Server, which means it can trigger actions or run processes.
 Use rate limits and argument validation.

-uxpass_run accepts 4 parameters: url, hats, task_id, pack_name.
+uxpass_run accepts 5 parameters: url, hats, task_id, pack_name, target_sha.
 The full parameter table on this page comes from the server's own tool schema.

 Register the UnClick MCP server in PolicyLayer and add a rule for uxpass_run: allow, deny, rate-limit, or require approval.
 Point your MCP client at the PolicyLayer proxy URL and the rule is enforced on every call, before it reaches UnClick.
 Nothing to install.